doniputrapratama/localhost-environment-for-ubuntu-linux/README.md

-<h1>Localhost Environment for ubuntu linux Dekstop</h1>
+<h1>Localhost Environment for Ubuntu linux Dekstop</h1>

-# This is only for ubuntu linux desktop environment not intended for ubuntu linux server or other linux servers
+<p>This is only for ubuntu linux desktop environment not intended for ubuntu linux server or other linux servers</p>
-# Before installing this new localhost environment, it is recommended to delete the old localhost environment and backup your projects and database before continuing with the installation.
+<p>Before installing this new localhost environment, it is recommended to delete the old localhost environment and backup your projects and database before continuing with the installation.</p>

 # Follow the terminal commands below for installation, don't make any mistakes or skip any steps.
 You must follow each step.